serge-m/serge-m.github.io/content/2016/12/raspberry-pi-links.md

 }
 ```

 `country` field is essential.
 Wifi wont work without it.
+In the log you will see `raspberrypi systemd[1]: Started Disable WiFi if country not set.`

 3. Enable SSH access.
 Create an empty file `ssh` in `/boot/`.